 If a student is withdrawing due to a hardship situation, such as a personal injury or illness, family injury, illness or death, or an employer-initiated job change, they must submit a written statement and documentation of their hardship situation to the Vice President for Academic Affairs for review.
 If the situation is deemed a hardship, the grade of “W” will be assigned.
 The possibility that the student will fail a course is not considered a hardship.

 Hardship withdrawals must be filed by the end of the academic semester immediately following the academic semester for which hardship status is sought.
-Students may not withdraw from a required Learning Support course and remain enrolled in any credit level courses.

 If a student is considering dropping a course but needs advice to determine if their situation is indeed a hardship situation, they should contact an advisor at their campus location for assistance.